Actively Recruiting

 You may qualify if you...

-- Diagnosed with thyroid-associated ophthalmopathy by Bartley criteria
+- Diagnosed with thyroid-associated ophthalmopathy (TAO) by Bartley criteria

-- Moderate to severe disease as defined by EUGOGO
+- Moderate to severe TAO defined by EUGOGO

-- Clinical activity score (CAS) of 4 or higher on the 7-item scale in the study eye
+- Clinical activity score (CAS) of 4 or higher on the 7-item scale for the study eye

 You will not qualify if you...

-- Need for urgent intervention due to sight-threatening complications or rapid vision worsening
+- Need for immediate intervention due to sight-threatening complications or rapid vision deterioration

 - Previous orbital radiotherapy or surgery for thyroid eye disease, including decompression, strabismus surgery, or eyelid correction

-- History of tinnitus or hearing impairment or abnormal audiometry results during screening
+- History of tinnitus, hearing impairment, or abnormal audiometry results

-- Elevated liver enzymes (AST or ALT) more than 3 times normal, active hepatitis B infection, or current hepatitis B treatment
+- Elevated liver enzymes (AST or ALT greater than 3 times upper limit of normal) or active hepatitis B

-- Poorly controlled diabetes defined as glycated hemoglobin 7.0% or higher or recent medication changes
+- Poorly controlled diabetes or recent changes in diabetes medication

-- Poorly controlled hypertension with high blood pressure or recent changes in antihypertensive drugs
+- Poorly controlled hypertension or recent changes in antihypertensive treatment

-- Positive HIV, hepatitis C antibodies, or active syphilis infection
+- Positive HIV, hepatitis C, or active syphilis infection

-- Any condition impairing ability to comply with study procedures or interpret data
+- Any condition impairing ability to follow study procedures or interpret data

 AI-Screening